Implementing a multi-speed delivery engine for digital initiatives? Incorporate agile teams as part of your PMO. But make some adjustments first.

 Each type of project (agile vs. waterfall) will have its own set of standard artifacts, documentation and ceremonies.
 Sometimes you will need certain documents (e.g., project charters) for both types of projects to meet compliance, funding or other purposes.

-Evaluate and adjust the templates to clearly outline differences for each type of project.
+Evaluate and adjust the templates to clearly outline the differences for each type of project.
 Certain document management standards (naming, retention, team libraries, etc.) should be consistent across both types of projects to support document retention requirements and cross-project visibility to key artifacts across the program.

 #5 – Program Meetings